 Fellow regulators, the crisis started in developed markets and spread to our markets by various channels.
-It appears as if it receded, but there are risks ahead, we better have our eyes wide open and continue hard working making our regulations better and better.
+It appears as if it has receded, but there are risks ahead, we better have our eyes wide open and continue working hard in making our regulations better and better.